dsarrut/rpt_dosi/docs/source/user_guide_1_start.md

 ### Quick demo

-The toolkit contains Python functions and command linse for several dosimetry methods.
-Here is a simple example to compute the dose for a ROI (Regions Of Interests) from a SPECT image with the Madsen2018 method:
+The toolkit contains Python functions and command line tools for several dosimetry methods.
+Here is a simple example to compute the dose for a ROI (Regions Of Interests) from a SPECT image with the [Madsen2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5948162/) method:

 First, as a command line tool:

     rpt_dose --spect spect.nii.gz --input_unit Bq --ct ct.nii.gz --resample_like spect --time_from_injection_h 24 --method madsen2018 --roi spleen.nii.gz spleen 56 --roi liver.nii.gz liver 67

-This command will compute the dose in the SPECT image in the spleen.
+This command computes the dose in the spleen from the activity of the SPECT image.
 We explicitly states that the SPECT image is in Bq (not Bq/mL), that the SPECT image was acquired 24 hours after injection, and that the spleen has a Teff (effective clearance time) of 67 hours.
 We will see later how to store units and metadata in companions files.
 The inputs are:

 - the spect image: spect.nii.gz (it can be any image file format type, such as mhd or mha)
-- the pixel unit value for the SPECT : Bq
+- the pixel unit value for the SPECT: Bq
 - the acquisition time of the SPECT image according the injection: 24 hours
 - the ct image: ct.nii.gz (the default pixel unit value is HU)
 - the mask of the ROI: spleen.nii.gz